The Fight for Relevance: Is Print Marketing Viable or Dead?

 Print ads still make sense in magazines.
 Newspapers may become a more difficult prospect.

 Newspaper publishing has faced difficulty since the internet changed how we consume news.
-Why pay for a daily newspaper whose content might already be out-of-date?
+Why pay for a daily newspaper whose content might already be out of date?
 You can read breaking news content almost instantly online.

 As newspapers place more content online, the content within the printed newspapers will likely change.